great-expectations/great_expectations/docs/guides/workflows_patterns/deployment_airflow.rst

     - Configured a :ref:`Data Context <tutorials__getting_started__initialize_a_data_context>`.
     - Configured an :ref:`Expectations Suite <tutorials__getting_started__create_your_first_expectations>`.
     - Optional: Configured a :ref:`Checkpoint <tutorials__getting_started__set_up_your_first_checkpoint>`.
-    - Configured an airflow pipeline (DAG) with access to your data sources.
+    - Configured an Airflow pipeline (DAG).

-There are two supported methods: using an Airflow ``PythonOperator`` to run validations using python code or invoking the Great Expectations CLI to run a Checkpoint using an Airflow ``BashOperator``.
+There are two supported methods: using an Airflow ``PythonOperator`` to run Validations using python code or invoking the Great Expectations CLI to run a Checkpoint using an Airflow ``BashOperator``.

 ``PythonOperator``
 ------------------

-1. **Create validation methods**
+1. **Create Validation Methods**

     Create the methods to validate data that will be called in your DAG.
 In this example our data is contained in a file.